 Remember that you're not just writing a reply to the reviewer.
 You're writing a reply to prospective customers who are reading your reviews as well.

 A step-by-step process for responding to negative reviews

-Start with a greeting that matches the tone of your business and the tone of their review.
+Start with a greeting that matches the tone of your business and the tone of the review.
 It’s usually a good idea to address them by their name if it’s given.

 If their review is super negative, you don’t want to come off as condescending or impersonal, so while starting with “Dear” might be good in other circumstances, we wouldn’t recommend it here.
 Stick with "Hello/Hi/Hey [customer name]", or even "I'm sorry to hear that, [customer name]".

-Make it clear that you’re accepting responsibility for their troubles, even if your initial reaction is to try to distance yourself (a totally normal response to negative feedback).
-It’s important to take responsibility, even if it’s not necessarily your fault — this will go a long way toward defusing anger and building trust, both with the unhappy customer and with prospective customers reading your responses.
+Make it clear that you’re accepting responsibility for their troubles, even if your initial reaction is to try and distance yourself (a totally normal response to negative feedback).
+It’s important to take responsibility, even if it’s not necessarily your fault — this will go a long way toward defusing anger and building trust, both with the unhappy customer and with prospective customers who are reading your reply.

 For example, "We apologize that we did not meet your expectations on X.”

 If you can provide an explanation that doesn’t feel like you’re making excuses, it's best to do so, but only after you’ve acknowledged and apologized for the experience.
-If you try to provide an explanation before you take responsibility and apologize, they’re going to be much less receptive to your reasoning.
+If you try to provide an explanation before you take responsibility and apologize, the reviewer is going to be much less receptive to your reasoning.

 Here’s one approach: "We completely understand your frustration.
 We looked into what happened here, and it turns out that one of our trucks was in an accident and couldn’t deliver your order on time.
 We're sorry we didn’t have a contingency plan in place to get you what you needed.”